Position: Sustainable Open-Source AI Requires Tracking the Cumulative Footprint of Derivatives: Related Work

 \section{Related Work}

+Recent position papers reinforce complementary aspects of our argument.
+One work \cite{wilder2025fostering} emphasizes that AI evaluation standards should extend beyond traditional performance metrics, aligning with DIA’s inclusion of environmental cost alongside accuracy.
+Similarly, \cite{upadhyayposition} advocates for releasing smaller analog models to reduce downstream compute demands; DIA provides the necessary accounting framework to assess whether such interventions yield net efficiency gains.
+More broadly, \cite{mccoyai} argues for measuring AI progress in terms of capability per resource, rather than scale alone, directly supporting our call for efficiency-aware reporting.
 Our proposal connects three research traditions: (i) ML carbon and water measurement, (ii) commons governance theory, and (iii) sustainability reporting frameworks.
 DIA sits at their intersection as a coordination layer.

-\textbf{Carbon Footprinting and Efficiency in ML} Early work showed that training large NLP models can incur substantial CO\textsubscript{2} emissions~\cite{strubell2019energy}, motivating the Green AI agenda and calls to treat efficiency as a first-class objective~\cite{schwartz2020green}.
+\textbf{Carbon Footprinting and Efficiency in ML.} Early work showed that training large NLP models can incur substantial CO\textsubscript{2} emissions~\cite{strubell2019energy}, motivating the Green AI agenda and calls to treat efficiency as a first-class objective~\cite{schwartz2020green}.
 Subsequent studies introduced practical tools for estimating and tracking emissions (e.g., ML CO\textsubscript{2} Impact, CodeCarbon, Carbontracker; Table~\ref{tab:env_tool_stack}) while also highlighting persistent challenges, including methodological inconsistency and missing metadata.
 These efforts primarily support \emph{job- or model-level} footprinting.
 In contrast, DIA treats footprint reporting as \emph{ecosystem-level infrastructure}.